NCBI-Codeathons/DeNovoSV/README.md

 * Oxford Nanopore long-read sequencing BAM files from a trio
 * Illumina WGS sequencing data from the trio
 * (Array comparative genome hybridization data from the trio)
+* (long-read input) VCF files from Sniffles
+* depth of coverage from mosdepth
+* (short-read input) VCF files from Delly, Lumpy, Manta

 ## Outputs

-High confidence de novo SVs called from DeNovoSV
+* high confidence de novo SVs called by DeNovoSV

 ## Authors